chutommy/currencies/README.md

 GetRate calculates the exchange rates between the base and the destination.
 The service takes the latest data from the source.

 __GetCurrencyRequest__ defines the request message for the GetCurrency and the SubscribeCurrency calls.

+*Name stands for the currency code for the currency.
+The Name value is not case sensitive.*
 ```proto
 message GetCurrencyRequest {
     string Name = 1;
 ```

+__GetCurrencyResponse__ defines the response message for the GetCurrency call and the StreamingSubscribeResponse message.

 *Name stands for the currency code for the currency.
-The Name value is not case sensitive.*

-__GetCurrencyResponse__ defines the response message for the GetCurrency call and the StreamingSubscribeResponse message.
+Every Name values are capitalized.*<br>
+*Country holds the name of the country where the currency came from.*<br>
+*Description is the full name of the currency.*<br>
+*Change represents the latest currency change in the percentages.*<br>
+*RateUSD is the exchange rates between the currency and the USD.
+Both currency values are taken from the lastest source update.*<br>
+*UpdatedAt is the time of the last update of the currency in the source.*
 ```proto
 message GetCurrencyResponse {
    string Name = 1;